kevinburke/public-comments/belmont-general-plan/README.md

 plan, through what is called an "environmental impact report" or EIR.
 Belmont just released a [draft EIR][draft-eir] and is currently seeking comments on it.

+**Your feedback 100% matters!!** This is a participative process.
+The draft will likely change in response to feedback from the public.
+Even a 1 minute email that says "I live in Belmont, please build as much affordable housing as you possibly can, the rent is too high" will help.

 ### Belmont Wants to Add More Jobs Than Housing

 First, some background: